owasp-sbot/Memory-FS/docs/tech_debriefs/README.md

 - **Context Preservation**: Using TODO comments and markdown files to maintain development context
 - **Living Documentation**: TODOs serve as evolving documentation for AI models
 - **Knowledge Management**: Capturing insights and decisions inline for future reference

+## Code Coverage Achievement

+As of June 18, 2025 (v0.11.0), Memory-FS has achieved **100% code coverage**:
+- Every line of production code is tested
+- All edge cases are covered
+- No dead or unused code remains
+- Comprehensive test suite with 200+ test methods

 ## Technical Debt Tracking